 Code Response Item: S022141 Correct Response 10 Robin population may decrease .
 Explanation based on predators (snakes/hawks) eating more robins if mice die.
 Examples: Goes down.
 The mice would starve and the snake would eat the robins.
 There would be less robins because the mouse population would decrease and the snakes (and/or hawks) would eat more of the robins.
 11 Robin population may increase .
 Explanation based on predators (snakes/hawks) dying due to lack of food (mice).
 Examples: It would go up because the snakes die if the mouse starves.
 There could be more robins because there are fewer snakes (and/or hawks) to eat them.
-12 Robin population would stay the same with a feasible explanation.
-Example: It would not change because the mouse would find other grain to eat so the snake would be unaffected.
-19 Other acceptable explanation.
+12 Robin population would stay the same with Example: It would not change because so the snake would be unaffe the mouse would find other grain to eat 19 Other acceptable explanation.
 Incorrect Response 70 Robin population would decrease .
-Incorrect explanation based on robins starving if snakes die (confuses prey/predator relationship).
-Examples: Decreases because there are less snakes to eat.
-When corn dies, then snakes, then robins starve.
+Incorrect snakes die (confuses prey/predator relations Examples: Decreases because there are When corn dies, then snakes hip). less snakes to eat.
 71 Robin population would decrease .
-Incorrection to survive.
-Example: Decrease because they need ect explanation based on the robin needing and the corn.
-72 Robin population would stay the same.
+Incorrect corn to survive.
+Example: Decrease because they need 72 Robin population would stay the same.
 Incorrect explanation based on the robins not needing corn to survive or not being connected to corn in the food web.
 (Does not consider the effect of predators.)
 Examples: Nothing because the robin only eats insects.
 Nothing would happen.
 The corn is on a different chain in the food web.
-73 Mentions only that the whole food web w.
-Example: The whole food web would ill be upset and/or all the animals will die.
-I erupt and everything would die.
-79 Other incorrect (including crossed out/erased, stray marks, illegible, or off task).
+73 Mentions only that the whole food web will Example: The whole food web would e be upset and/or all the animals will die. rupt and everything would die.
+79 Other incorrect (including crossed out/erase d, stray marks, illegible, or off task).
 Nonresponse 99 BLANK